 - Try some Stuart-era cooking: make Apple puffs and Dutch pudding

 - Delve into the stories of some fascinating Civil War and Stuart objects

 Children's books about Charles II and the Stuarts

 Find out more

-- Fid out more about The Great Fire that occurred during Charles II’s reign
+- Information about the Great Fire that occurred during Charles II’s reign

 - See pictures of Restoration fashion: huge wigs, frilly trousers and cravats (ties) and feathers and ribbons used as decoration

 - Information about Charles II from the Royal Family